UMAprotocol/protocol/packages/core/README.md

 Deploys all production contracts, which doesn't include the `MockOracle` for example.

-`./scripts/hardhat/deployContracts.sh sink-oracle <NETWORK-NAME>`
+`yarn hardhat deploy --tags sink-oracle <NETWORK-NAME>`

-Deploys contracts necessary to set up Sink Oracle on L2 on the network, which would be used to deploy to Polygon for example.
+Deploys minimum contracts necessary to set up Sink Oracle on L2 on the network, which would be used to deploy to Polygon for example.

+`yarn hardhat deploy --tags source-oracle,test <NETWORK-NAME>`

+Deploys minimum contracts necessary to set up Source Oracle on L1 on the network, along with test-specific versions of contracts, like the MockOracle intead of Voting.

 `./scripts/hardhat/verifyDeployedContracts.sh <NETWORK-NAME>`